Lynxtickler/rest-api-terraform/README.md

-# rest-api-terraform
+# REST API Gateway on AWS
-SOA and Cloud Computing -course Demo 6
+SOA and Cloud Computing -course Demo6 created with Terraform.